oh-data-sci/puzzler2020/README.md

 ```

-the longest word found to be expressable with the given graph was 'horologer'. yay.
+the longest word found to be expressable with the given graph was 'horologer', and 'snowshoer' both of length 9. yay.